Our Research

 Who qualifies for reduced tuition costs in Vermont?

 Through the 802 Opportunity, Vermont offers free community college for residents whose annual family income is $75,000 or below.
 Funded by the Vermont Legislature, the program is open to new or returning students of any age.
 Recipients can choose from 33 associate degree programs at the Community College of Vermont.
-For Vermont residents attending four-year schools, the Vermont Student Assistance Corporation offers the Vermont Incentive Grant based on financial need as determined by the FAFSA.
-The Vermont Incentive Grant can be used at schools in or out of state.
+For Vermont residents attending four-year schools, the Vermont Student Assistance Corporation (VSAC) also offers grants based on financial need as determined by the FAFSA.

 College Financial Aid, Scholarships, and Grant Programs in Vermont